ml4rrieu/rrs/faq.md

 [source](https://camacuk.zendesk.com/hc/en-us/articles/115005898287-What-is-the-author-accepted-manuscript-AAM-)

+## What is the idea of the RRS ?

+The idea of the Right Retention Strategy is that the author ceases to transfer his copyright to the publisher _on all the three versions of a paper_, but transferts it only for the last version, the one where the publisher adds that extra value (copy edyting + layout for example).

+The author retains the rights on the _preprint_ and the _Author Accepted Version_ and makes them openly available through a repository with a CC BY license.

 ## How do you get the publications listed in that website ?

-We search for papers in the [french repository HAL](https://hal.archives-ouvertes.fr) where the sentence _the author has applied a CC BY public copyright licence_ has been inserted.
+It is a query for papers in the [french repository HAL](https://hal.archives-ouvertes.fr) where the sentence _the author has applied a CC BY public copyright licence_ has been inserted.

+## How often will the data be updated?

+Once per month

 ## Please describe the columns of the table (data schema)